Discussion of airport continues with City Council

 VINTON — Vinton’s local airport was again a topic of discussion during last week’s council meeting relative to a study that the Iowa Department of Natural Resources (DNR) is requiring before changes can be made.

-In the past, the council working together with members of the Vinton Memorial Airport board began work to move a small pond from the aiport property because of the wildlife that the attracted and the potential of accidents with planes arriving or leaving the airfield.
+In the past, the council, working together with members of the Vinton Memorial Airport board, began work to move a small pond from the aiport property because of the wildlife that it attracted and the potential of accidents with planes arriving or leaving the airfield.

-Chris Ward, Vinton city administrator, reminded those present that the DNR is requiring a envronmental study on Blanding’s Turtles and endangered plants at the airport.
+Chris Ward, Vinton city administrator, reminded those present that the DNR is requiring a environmental study on Blanding’s Turtles and endangered plants at the airport.

 While the City would receive financial assistance from the Federal Aviation Administration (FAA) to help pay for study, council members had voiced concerns over the original price in excess of $100,000 for the study.